RikieriSartor/s3-remote-storage/README.md

 console.log("Response content:", data);
 ```

-`getItem` - Add a item from the bucket.
+`getItem` - Get a item from the bucket.

 For example:

 ```javascript